What to Know About the Evolving List of Long COVID Symptoms

 Cerebral Venous Sinus Thrombosis (CVST)

-Cerebral venous sinus thrombosis or CVST happens when a blood clot develops in the brain’s venous sinuses, which keeps the blood from properly draining out of the brain and possibly result in a hemorrhage.
+Cerebral venous sinus thrombosis or CVST happens when a blood clot develops in the brain’s venous sinuses, which keeps the blood from properly draining out of the brain and possibly results in a hemorrhage.
 CVST is a rare result of a stroke that can occur at any age.

 CVST symptoms include: